 At the end of Clifton Road, you’ll see a cosy pub on the corner called The Crescent I’d recommend for Sunday roast.
-You’ll also see am art gallery opposite called the Little Mustard Shop.
+You’ll also see an art gallery opposite called the Little Mustard Shop (sadly now permanently closed since I wrote this post).

-From here, turn left onto Clifton Hill, another otherworldly street lined with beautiful Regency and Victorian houses, then turn right onto Powis Villas then left onto Clifton Terrace, and be prepared to go into another trance.
+From here, turn left onto Clifton Hill, another otherworldly street lined with beautiful Regency and Victorian houses.
+Fun fact: Princess Omoba Aina of West Africa, Brighton’s forgotten Black Royal celebrity lived at number 17 Clifton Hill for a time.
+Next, turn right onto Powis Villas then left onto Clifton Terrace, and be prepared to go into another trance.

 If and when you can peel yourself away from this Mediterranean-style haven in Brighton, head back the way you came, then turn left onto Victoria Road.

-Don’t miss a peek at the view from Victoria Street down to the see…. and to it’s a good place to just stand and listen to the tranquility.
+Don’t miss a peek at the view from Victoria Street down to the sea.
+It’s a good place to stand, take in your surroundings and listen to the sound of tranquility.

-Victoria Street is also home to this grand building complete with a mystery statue said to represent Hebe, wine-bearer to the Gods, and a copy of a work by the Danish sculptor, Thorvaldsen.
+Victoria Street is also home to this grand building complete with a mystery statue said to represent Hebe, wine-bearer to the Gods, and a copy of a work by the Danish sculptor, Thorvaldsen (pictured below).

 Turn right into Powis Road where eventually you’ll see two red London telephone boxes on the edge of the leafy Powis Square.
 This is known as the Dog and Bone Gallery, Brighton’s smallest art gallery which hosts regular exhibitions.
 Sometimes it’s open, but if they’re closed, it’s still easy to see inside…